joevennix/GeoIP-js/README.md

 # GeoIP.js
 ### A fast IP Address geocoder for node.js

-#A better, faster, more in-depth IP geocoder for node.js called <a href="https://github.com/kuno/GeoIP">GeoIP</a> -- inspired by this project -- is now available from Kuno.
+### NOTE: A better, faster, more in-depth IP geocoder for node.js called <a href="https://github.com/kuno/GeoIP">GeoIP</a> -- inspired by this project -- is now available from Kuno.
 I would recommend using that library.

+###FAQ

 > What is it?